Note: I wrote this post with small business owners in mind who are just starting out on Twitter. The advice below follows the same focus throughout.

 Offer vital information about your business as soon as possible.
 This could include where you are located or where you operate, your value proposition, what you will be tweeting about, why your clients love you, and more.

-3. Immediately offer ways to get in touch with you
+3. Immediately show how to get in touch with you

 You need to outline concrete steps towards getting to know you beyond your Twitter feed.
 List business hours to encourage customers to come in.
 Share the link to your website for people to learn more.
 Provide a portfolio link so that visitors may see your design work right away.